EffectOrientedProgramming/book/Chapters/00_Copyright.md

 OBLIGATIONS TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.

-Please note that MindView LLC maintains a Web site which is the sole distribution point for electronic copies of the Source Code, where it is freely available under the terms stated above:
+Please note that Billing Software LLC maintains a Web site which is the sole distribution point for electronic copies of the Source Code, where it is freely available under the terms stated above: